madame-r/react_native_todolist/README.md

+## See it live !

+You can find the 'todolist.apk 'file in the 00_readme folder.
+Transfer it on your phone with a usb cable and try it.

 ## 🍞 About Me
 Hi everyone, I'm Madame R. a Web Developer from France.
 Currently in training, I'm a database enthusiast.
 Enjoy your stay, have a look at my other repositories and let's get in touch if you wish to work with me.

 ## 🛠️ Tech Stack